teecke/jenkins-dind/README.md

 ### Build

-Build the Teecke Jenkins DIND docker image with
+Build the Teecke Jenkins DIND docker image with:

 ```console
 docker build -t jenkins-dind .
 ```

-You can change the Jenkins version number in the "jenkins-version.ini" file
+You can change the Jenkins version number in the "jenkins-version.ini" file:

 ```console
 cat jenkins-version.ini